 7. Senior Citizens Day (August 21st)

-While some businesses offer year round discounts to senior citizens, senior citizens deserve their own special day.
+While some businesses offer year-round discounts to senior citizens, senior citizens deserve their own special day.
 Honor the older folks with discounted or free services, they deserve it!
 Contact local senior centers and find out if you can sponsor an event or stop by with catering or manicures to brighten up someone’s day.
-It’s important to remember that when marketing for an event targeted at this demographic, try to stick to offline marketing.
-Most senior citizens don’t use social media.
+It’s important to remember that when marketing for an event targeted at this demographic, try to stick to offline marketing, as most senior citizens don’t use social media.
+(Or check out our post on How to Market to an Older Demographic)

 8. State Fair Season